 The other big thing to keep in mind is how you handle feedback.
 It’s great to thank the reviewers for their review, whether positive or negative.

 If you get negative feedback, always answer in a polite, professional manner.
-In a nutshell try to always play the gracious host.
+In a nutshell, try to always play the gracious host.
 If you’re responding to the negative review publicly, thank the reviewer for the feedback, apologize for the incident, and promise to improve in the future.
 You may also want to consider contacting the reviewer privately for more information about any negative incidents.
-Some restaurant owners offer a discount voucher to those who have had less than favorable experiences, hoping to get them back in the door for a second chance.
-I’ve seen this work in favor of many businesses, as reviewers are often flattered at the consideration shown and are more generous in their critique knowing the restaurant owner values their opinion and is working hard to improve.
-But, be cautious.
+Some restaurant owners offer a discount voucher to those who have had less than favourable experiences, hoping to get them back in the door for a second chance.
+I’ve seen this work in favour of many businesses, as reviewers are often flattered at the consideration shown and are more generous in their critique knowing the restaurant owner values their opinion and is working hard to improve.
+But be cautious.
 Do this only if you feel that the reviewer is a genuine customer and not a competitor’s seed.

 - Radio advertising.

 - Email Marketing.